Estate Asset Investigation for Attorneys & Fiduciaries

 We provide a standard engagement letter outlining scope, fees, and process.
 Devices or files are submitted one of three ways depending on what you have access to:

 Path B — Drive shipment.
-If the hard drive can be removed from the device, ship the drive only.
+If a hard drive can be removed from a computer, ship the drive only.
 We confirm receipt and condition on arrival.

 03